Audit Logs

 \[%{WORD:log_type}-%{WORD:log_type_version}\] %{TIMESTAMP_ISO8601:timestamp} \[%{DATA:thread}\] - %{DATA:message} (?<![\\\\])-\[%{DATA:audit_logs_metadata}(?<![\\\\])\]-

 We use a Logstash plugin called kv to generate key and value pairs from the payload named audit_logs_metadata.
-Follow this pattern:
+It has the following pattern:

 kv{